-The London Plan (2011) suggests an increase of 1.2 million in London's population by 2031.
-Numbers of school age children and over 65s will increase significantly.
-London's projected growth, coupled with a reduction in the average household size will inevitably place greater demand pressures upon housing, the use of resources, infrastructure and services within Croydon, and in particular on schools and services addressing the needs of an ageing population.
+The Further Alterations to the London Plan (2014) suggest an increase of 1.91 million in London's population by 2036.
+The population will increase across all age groups but there will be above average increases for the 35-64 and over 65s groups.
+London's projected growth will inevitably place greater demand pressures upon housing, the use of resources, infrastructure and services within Croydon, and in particular on schools and services addressing the needs of an ageing population.
 A regionally specific environmental issue is the increasing pressure on water resources from a combination of growing population, diminishing summer rainfall (due to climate change) and ageing water supply infrastructure.

 For Croydon, some of the most important policies and plans are those relating to sustainable housing and sustainable communities such as the London Housing Strategy and the objectives and recommendations contained therein.
 This could potentially be in conflict with environmental and social objectives and this is where the SA process will be particularly important, as this should identify appropriate policy modifications and mitigation measures, where possible.